NJEDA PUBLIC COMMENT POLICY

-NJEDA provides a public comment period to allow members of the public to express themselves regarding matters pertaining to the Authority.
-Public participation and comment shall be governed by the following rules to maintain order and prevent disruption of the meeting:
+During the open portion of its Board meetings, the NJEDA provides the public with an opportunity to offer comments regarding matters pertaining to the Authority.
+Pursuant to provisions of the Open Public Meetings Act, N.J.S.A.
+10:4-12, NJEDA is entitled to permit, regulate or prohibit public participation in its meetings.
+Public participation and comment shall be governed by the following rules to maintain order and prevent disruption of the meeting.

 Board Members are not obligated to answer impromptu questions or address remarks from members of the public during the public comment period.
-Speakers should expect the Board to refrain from engaging in a dialogue, except to the extent necessary to clarify the speaker’s position.
+Speakers should expect the Board to refrain from engaging in a dialogue, except to the extent necessary to clarify the speaker’s comment.
 The allotted time for speaking from the podium is the method to address the Board during the public comment period.
 The Board will not entertain questions or comments called out from the audience.
 Absent exceptional circumstances, the Board will not take action on an item presented during public comment.
 When appropriate, the Board may refer inquiries and items brought up during public comment to Authority staff for follow up.

 Speakers and members of the public should at all times maintain proper decorum and shall make their comments in a civil manner.
 Personal attacks, obscenity, derogatory or slanderous remarks will not be tolerated.
 Speakers will not discuss matters regarding the candidacy of any person seeking public office, including the candidacy of the person addressing the Board.

-Members of the press are asked to inform the Authority in advance of their attendance at meetings via email (firstname.lastname@example.org), when possible, and will be asked to sign in to the meeting listing their name and organization.
+Members of the press are asked to inform the Authority in advance of their attendance at meetings via email (firstname.lastname@example.org), when possible, and will be asked to sign into the meeting listing their name and organization.
 A designated area will be reserved for cameras and/or equipment, given space limitations, if the area is already occupied and the room is full, no further cameras and/or equipment will be allowed.